How to proofread your work

 Keep an eye on the number of marks the question is worth – these will tell you how many details you need to mention.

-Answering A level biology Explain Questions
+Answering A level biology explain questions

 Explain questions want to know why something is happening.
 You may still have a graph in front of you, but why does it look like that?